 Netplan is the Ubuntu network configuration tool in all recent Ubuntu versions.
-Netplan is based on a YAML-based configuration system that makes the configuration process very simple.
-It has replaced the old /etc/network/interfaces configuration file that we used to use for configuring network interfaces in Ubuntu and other Linux distributions.
+Netplan is based on a YAML-based configuration system that simplifies the configuration process.
+It has replaced the old /etc/network/interfaces configuration file we used to configure network interfaces in Ubuntu and other Linux distributions.

 In this tutorial, you will learn how to configure networks in Ubuntu using Netplan.
 We will look at both static and dynamic IP configurations.
-I will be using Ubuntu 22.04 LTS to describe the process in this article, but the same steps apply to the older Ubuntu 20.04 as well.
+I will use Ubuntu 22.04 LTS to describe the process in this article, but the same steps also apply to the older Ubuntu 20.04.

 Network configuration using Netplan

 You can find the new configuration files at /etc/netplan/*.yaml.
 Ubuntu server generates Netplan configuration file for system-networkd named 01-netcfg.yaml, while Ubuntu desktop generates a Netplan configuration file for Network-Manager named 01-network-manager-all.yaml.

 As I am working on Ubuntu desktop, I have 01-network-manager-all.yaml file in my /etc/netplan directory for network configuration.
 01-network-manager-all.yaml is used to configure the first interface.
 If you have multiple interfaces, use 02-network-manager-all.yaml for the second interface.
 Netplan applies the configuration in the numerical order.
 That means 01 file will be applied before the 02 file.

 Now let’s move towards network configuration.
 Follow the steps below to configure static or dynamic IP addressing in Ubuntu:

 1. First, find the name of the active network interfaces that you want to configure.
 To do so run the following command: